-- 1. Assist parent or guardian when inquiring about hospital/homebound services. - 2.
-Receive referral from the parent or guardian for hospital/homebound services. - 3.
-Ensure all referrals for hospital/homebound are forwarded to ESE Program Specialist fax #904-547-7544. - 4.
-Schedule hospital/homebound eligibility meeting; ensure all appropriate team members are invited. - 5.
-When student is already ESE eligible, coordinate referral process with the ESE Case Manager. - Ensure that student receiving hospital/homebound instruction is maintained on the class roll if receiving direct 1:1 homebound instruction (with the exception of individually identified medically fragile students).

-- 7. Encourage school staff members to be actively engaged with student receiving hospital/homebound services and their parents (i.e., PTO meetings, classroom/school newsletters). - 8.
-Encourage communication between classroom teachers and homebound teachers, including making appointments, supporting instruction, facilitating the exchange of assignments and materials between the teachers as needed, and coordinating FSA or other state testing. - 9.
-Support school staff members in regards to instructional concerns and understanding their responsibility with the hospital/homebound process in order for the hospital/homebound student to receive appropriate instruction. - 10.
-Determine a designated location for all hospital/homebound materials and/or assignments to be located for pick-up by the homebound teacher. - 11.
-Collaborate with the school testing coordinator on any high stakes testing coordination that must occur for the hospital/homebound student. - 12.
-Immediately contact the ESE Program Specialist if concerns arise. - 13.
-Participate in the hospital/homebound student's school reintegration process.
+- a.
+The partially completed Hospital Homebound Referral, with signed release of information consent, will be sent by the Hospital Homebound office to the treating physician's office. - b.
+Upon return of Hospital Homebound Referral to the Hospital Homebound office, the LEA will schedule hospital homebound eligibility meeting, ensuring all appropriate team members are invited. - 3.
+If a case involves a medical diagnosis/implications that cannot be intervened upon in the educational setting, assist the parent in completing section I and II of the Hospital Homebound Referral.
+Then enter the student's information on the Hospital Homebound Microsoft Form and attach the partially completed Hospital Homebound Referral. - a.
+The partially completed Hospital Homebound Referral, with signed release of information consent, will be sent by the Hospital Homebound office to the treating physician's office. - b.
+Upon return of Hospital Homebound Referral to the Hospital Homebound office, the LEA will schedule hospital homebound eligibility meeting, ensuring all appropriate team members are invited. - 4.
+When student is already ESE eligible, coordinate referral process with the ESE Case Manager. - 5.
+Ensure that student receiving hospital homebound instruction is maintained on the class roll if receiving direct 1:1 homebound instruction. - 6.
+Encourage school staff members to be actively engaged with student receiving hospital homebound services and their parents (i.e., PTO meetings, classroom/school newsletters). - 7.
+Encourage communication between classroom teachers and homebound teachers, including making appointments, supporting instruction, facilitating the exchange of assignments and materials between the teachers as needed, and coordinating FSA or other state testing. - 8.
+Support school staff members regarding instructional concerns and understanding their responsibility with the hospital homebound process for the hospital homebound student to receive appropriate instruction. - 9.
+Determine a designated location for all hospital homebound materials and/or assignments to be located for pick-up by the homebound teacher. - 10.
+Collaborate with the school testing coordinator on any high stakes testing coordination that must occur for the hospital homebound student. - 11.
+Immediately contact the ESE Hospital Homebound Program Specialist if concerns arise. - 12.
+Participate in the hospital homebound student's school reintegration process.